grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/1-building_the_nodes_for_Openstack_deployment.md

     - Choose server install with GUI
     - Pacific time zone
     - hostname `osp16-undercloud.pl.pdsea.f5net.com`
-    - Configure NIC eno3 with the IP information above
+    - NIC eno3 cannot be configured in the Wizard as we need to tag it to a VLAN.
+The IP address will be configured via NMCLI after the OS has been installed.
     - set the root user password to `default`
     - __Minimum 100 GB disk space on root directory.__